Sunday, January 09, 2011

 Advice from the Climb up Art Mountain

-At the behest of several friends I thought I would repost post this little essay on my feeling revolving around art schools and education based on my experience as not only a teacher, but also as a student myself, working my way along the path like anyone else in art school and as a pro.
-The biggest issues I see are really about people not making the best choices, not being truthful and honest about their skills, not working hard enough and not being serious enough, and so I thought I would put down some thought which I hope you all find helpful.
+At the behest of several friends I thought I would repost post this little essay on my feeling revolving around art schools and education based on my experience as not only a teacher, but also as a student myself, working my way along the path like anyone else in art school and as a pro for almost 30 years.
+The biggest issues I see in the difficulty many artists have on the early part of the climb up Art Mountain is really about artists not being prepared and not making the best choices, not being truthful and honest about their skills, not working hard enough or not being serious enough, and so I thought I would put down some thought which I hope you all find helpful.

-I've done a lot of advising in the past few years and so what I am saying here is basically what I say, impart to the student who is asking for my advice.
-In the last several years I have had many high schoolers asking as well as parents asking me my advice on both choosing art as a career and path and about choosing a school, getting a degree, etc. I get a lot of students as a teacher who are in the 3rd and 4th year--and are suddenly scared and concerned about their skill set and path, as they should be--and about the choice they made and the ones they still have to make.
+I've done a lot of advisingas a teacher and fellow artist in the past few years and so what I am saying here is basically what I say and impart to the students who is asking for my advice.
+In the last several years I have had many high school students as well as their parents asking me my advice on both choosing ART as a career and path and about choosing a school, getting a degree, etc. I get a lot of students as a teacher in college who are in the 3rd and 4th year--and are suddenly scared and concerned about their skill set and path, as they should be--and about the choices they made and the ones they still have to make to achieve the best chance of success after graduation.

-The whole game is changing in a big way for artists.
-The whole world, culture is in this big upheaval, the digital wave along with the fallout from the financial crisis coupled with globalization.
+The whole game is changing in a big way for artists these days and globalization and technology are at the center.
+The whole world, culture is in this big upheaval, the digital wave along with the fallout from the financial crisis coupled with globalization change things daily and put a lot more pressure on the artist than 20-30 years ago.
 I think it was easier, though not always easy to get a job in art and make a living 20 years ago.
 Sure commercial art might---might be an easier trade than being a "fine artist,' but there were plenty of people making a living as painters.
 I read somewhere it has never been a good time to be an artist.
 There is always some kind of disaster, war, you name it.
+There are also more artists working now than all of history combined---thats a huge number!

 The fact is things like globalization and the rise of talent pools overseas, NAFTA, the decline of our education standards and the new permanent bad economy, the huge rise in the cost of education means the student must be both more serious, focused and work harder and make better choices.
 Employers can be choosier, pay less, things come and go faster, technology is changing things faster and faster.
 Faster than we really have the ability to adjust to, sure, we deal with it because we have to, but that doesn't mean we are at peace with it or in sync.